bjones1/CellBotics/_sources/implementation.rst

 To do
 =====
--   Write code to interface with cell phone `sensors <https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs>`_.
--   Test WebBLE, then add it to the hardware section of the book
 -   Write up basic hardware connection instructions, a parts lits, etc.
 -   Figure out why reprogramming is flaky -- see the `issue <https://github.com/espressif/esptool/issues/19>`_.
--   Provide an reset function, to be called when first talking to the device or as an e-stop on disconnect.
 -   Provide some kind of version/CPU info, so we could talk to an older version of the code or to other types of chip.